schoolofdevops/zero-to-chef/chapters/07_data_driven_cookbooks_attr_templates.md

 ```

 - It will create a file as follows `cookbooks/tomcat/attributes/default.rb`
-- Now we add the attributes and its value in `default.rb`(cookbooks/tomcat/attributes/default.rb)
+- Now we add the attributes and its value in `default.rb`
+- Path: _cookbooks/tomcat/attributes/default.rb_

 ```ruby
 default['tomcat']['user'] = 'tomcat'